BFA (Fall 2022)

 The QC is not a time to evaluate creative decisions.
 Only films with major technical issues will be considered for the makeup QC date.

 Due to the nature of the technology, your experience watching your film on a projector will differ from your experience watching the same film on a backlit OLED display in the DPL suites.
 Many students find that their film appears darker (especially in the shadows) in the BFSR because they are no longer viewing on a backlit display.
-We advise watching your project on a classroom projector, if possible.
+We advise watching your project on a classroom projector before finalizing your submission, if possible.

 Why do we need to submit in advance of the screening?
 Can I turn my film in late?

 These dates were decided alongside VMA program directors and ArtsEmerson, the organization managing the Bright Family Screening Room.
 We understand the deadline may seem early for your Screening.
 The post team requires a few days in order to properly encode DCP files for all of the submissions.
-Our team has its own internal deadline to deliver these DCPs to the screening room so that they can be ingested on site before the weekend, which also takes some time.
+Our team has its own internal deadline to deliver these DCPs to the screening room so that they can be ingested on site during business hours prior to the QC, which also takes some time.
 In general, it is ArtsEmerson's policy to QC at least one week prior to thesis screenings in order to leave time for any problems.
-If films experience any technical issues, we have about 48 hours to retrieve a new file from students (if necessary), encode a new DCP, deliver it to the Screening Room, and ingest the new file for a makeup QC.
+If films experience any technical issues, we usually have about 48 hours to retrieve a new file from students (if necessary), encode a new DCP, deliver it to the Screening Room, and ingest the new file for a makeup QC.